ninanoo/PoR/README.md

 ## Double Spending

-A malicious reader block may attempt to make double spending by issuing each authentication block to two different networks connected.
+A malicious leader block may attempt to make double spending by issuing each authentication block to two different networks connected.
 The next leader block has been deterministically elected and receives one of the two authentication blocks first.
 Then, the next leader block that receive this adds its own authentication block to the corresponding block and ignores other authentication blocks issued simultaneously by the previous leader block.
 Depending on the purpose of the operation, it may be disadvantageous to the node of the leader block that has attempted malicious act.